saivert/pwvucontrol/README.md

 ![Screenshot](../assets/screenshot.png)

 ## Help needed
-I need a nice icon!
+I need a nice icon in SVG!

 Help with making it run as a flatpak.
 Update Aug 1 2023: It runs now but I need help getting it on Flathub.